Copper Inches Higher With Dollar Falling, Bullish Growth Forecast

 On Monday, the WSJ Dollar Index, which tracks the U.S. currency against a basket of 16 others, was down 0.2% following a sixth consecutive week of losses.

-Among precious metals, gold for February delivery swung between small gains and losses and was recently up less than 0.1% at $1,333.30 a troy ounce.
+Among precious metals, front-month gold for January delivery swung between small gains and losses and closed down 0.1% at $1,330.90 a troy ounce.
 The dollar's weakness has propelled prices to their highest level since September, but some analysts have cautioned that more investors are anticipating two or three Federal Reserve interest-rate increases this year.
 Gold struggles to compete with yield-bearing assets like Treasurys as borrowing costs rise.

 Write to Amrith Ramkumar at amrith.ramkumar@wsj.com and David Hodari at David.Hodari@dowjones.com